Research

 SDSS-IV DR16Q

-In Wu & Shen (2022), we measured spectral properties for the 750,414 quasars included in the SDSS Data Release 16 Quasar (DR16Q) catalog (Lyke et al. 2020).
-These quasars cover broad ranges in redshift ($0.1\lesssim z\lesssim 6$) and luminosity ($44\lesssim \log{L_{\rm bol}/{\rm erg\, s^{-1}} \lesssim 48}$).
-Following established practice (e.g., Shen et al. 2011, 2019), we fit each spectrum with a global continuum–emission-line model using the public PyQSOFIT package (Guo et al. 2018), with minor, well-documented constraint adjustments.
-The input parameter file and reproducible workflow are available on our GitHub repository.
+In Wu & Shen (2022), we measured spectral properties for the 750,414 quasars in the SDSS Data Release 16 Quasar (DR16Q) catalog (Lyke et al. 2020).
+This sample spans broad ranges in redshift ($0.1\lesssim z\lesssim 6$) and luminosity ($44\lesssim \log{L_{\rm bol}/{\rm erg\, s^{-1}} \lesssim 48}$).
+Following established approaches (e.g., Shen et al. 2011, 2019), we fit each spectrum with a global continuum and emission-line model using the public PyQSOFIT package (Guo et al. 2018), with minor, well-documented adjustments to the fitting constraints.
+The input parameter file and reproducible workflow are available in our GitHub repository.

 SDSS-V DR19Q